gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety scraped through the door behind her and flung itself at the tentacle.
 "Release!
-Release!" it rasped
-as it grabbed the loop around Maddy's leg and strained to pry it loose.
+Release!" it rasped, grabbing the loop around Maddy's leg and straining to pull it off her.

-Maddy kicked and pulled,
-but couldn't get her ankle free.
+Maddy kicked again and again but couldn't get her ankle free.
 "Release!
 Imperative!
 Release!"
-Dockety hit the tentacle with its heavy manipulator, then grabbed it again, but the swamp slime was too slick for the bot to get a grip.
+Dockety hit the tentacle with its heavy manipulator and grabbed it again, but the swamp slime was too slick to get a solid grip.

 "Maddy!"
-Sindy squeezed through the rear door and ran to her sister.
+Sindy squeezed back into the room through the rear door and ran to her sister.
-She put her paws under Maddy's armpits and pulled until her feet slipped out from under her.
+With her hands under Maddy's armpits she pulled until her feet slipped out from under her.
-"Get off her!" she shrieked.
+"Get off her!" she shrieked at the tentacle.

 Suddenly Maddy had an idea.
-She doubled over and fumbled with her bootlace, cursing herself for having tied it so well.
+She jackknifed and fumbled with her bootlace, cursing herself for having tied it so well.
-The braided string was clagged with mud, and so damp that it might as well have been dipped in glue.
+The braided string was clagged with mud and so damp that it might as well have been dipped in glue.
 "Come on come on come on," she muttered frantically.
 There!